 Almost immediately, news surfaced of online classes, Zoom office hours, innovative ways to complete course credits, and more, as universities scrambled to serve their students from a distance.
 And, of course, the question of what to do about graduation ceremonies?
 Many educational institutions have developed novel initiatives and measures to support their communities, and have begun to think about the long-term ramifications of COVID-19, as well as the sustainability and enhancement of higher education going forward.

-The ideas expressed in this program were reflective of the individual speakers, not the institutions they represent.
+The ideas expressed in this program are reflective of the individual speakers, not the institutions they represent.

 William M. Treanor